 Students in the risk management and insurance specialization gain hands-on experience while working with successful industry leaders and organizations on a variety of applied learning projects.
 In addition to providing detailed analyses and recommendations to companies on real issues they face, students also gain leadership experience by hiring and managing undergraduate students who serve as analysts and assist on the applied learning projects.

 The risk management and insurance industry is constantly affected by changing markets, laws, and consumer demands.
 Current topics sessions, featuring presentations by peers and guest speakers, keep risk management and insurance students informed of the issues they will be called upon to solve as future industry leaders.
 Recent presentations from representatives of PricewaterhouseCoopers, American Family Insurance, and the Insurance Information Institute focused on the influence of mobile devices and analytical technology on the insurance industry.
-Past presentations on specific industry changes in alternative capital, alternative risk financing, the global insurance market, and emerging microinsurance markets from groups such as PartnerRe and Swiss Re Group delved deeper into evolving industry practices from the perspective of leading professionals.
+Past presentations on specific industry changes in cyber security, alternative capital, alternative risk financing, the global insurance market, and emerging microinsurance markets from groups such as PartnerRe and Swiss Re Group delved deeper into evolving industry practices from the perspective of leading professionals.

 “Collaborating with the risk management and insurance students at the Wisconsin School of Business during the spring of 2015 provided valuable insights into United's attritional losses and risk profile.
 The students identified opportunities to more strategically collect data that we are implementing to improve risk awareness at United.
 Working with students who bring talent, enthusiasm, and a fresh perspective is one of the benefits of developing strong partnerships with educational institutions.”